ioTardis/movie-chooser/README.md

 - Choose a movie by specific actor
 - Choose a movie of a certain duration
 - Show which streaming service have it
+- Display all movies in the list
+- Edit movies in the list
+- Add movies to the list

 ## Ideas for future development

-- Possibility to edit list in the program
 - Change the format of a storage
 - Retrieve data about movie with API and don't store it locally
 - Display a clickable link to get to the movie
 - Update searching system.
 Case insensitive, only with name or surname
-- Add a feature to change the list file

 ### List format
 ```json